Cxz324/cupidcr4wl/.github/CONTRIBUTING.md

 ```

 ### not_found_text
-Inversely, not_found_text are html code snippets that are **NOT** found on a valid account page.
+Inversely, not_found_text are html code snippets that are found on a **NON-VALID** account page.
-1. Find an invalid account page by adding a string of random characters in the username area of the url e.g., ```https://example.com/sdf4657u66h4g3```.
+1. Find an invalid account page by adding a string of random characters in the username area of the url e.g., ```https://example.com/user/sdf4657u66h4g3```.
-2. You will be redirected to an "account not found page".
-This could be a redirection back to the landing page of the platform or a dedicated "404/page not found/we're sorry" page.
+2. You will be redirected to an "account not found page", 404 page, site landing page, or similar.
+3. Right click > View Page Source.
-3. Parse and list html code that is present **ONLY** on a **NON-VALID** account page.
+4. Parse and list html code that is present **ONLY** on the **NON-VALID** account page.

 Multiple html snippets can be added to this section using commas:
 ```